buildbot/buildbot/master/docs/manual/cfg-properties.rst

 The function must either be a callable object or a renderable producing one.
 When rendered, a ``Transform`` first replaces all of its arguments that are renderables with their renderings, then calls the function, passing it the positional and keyword arguments, and returns the result as its own rendering.

-For example, suppose ``my_path`` is a path on the buildslave, and you want to get it relative to the build directory.
+For example, suppose ``my_path`` is a path on the worker, and you want to get it relative to the build directory.
 You can do it like this::

     import os.path